jensen-lawrence/Phys490-Project/README.md

 ### [CNN](https://github.com/jensen-lawrence/Phys490-Project/tree/main/cnn_files) ###

-To use our CNN tool...
+To use our CNN tool foloow these steps:

+1. Follow the steps to generate data above and save the training and testing generated data.

+2. Obtain the path of the generated data.
+For example purposes we will call the training data path train_data and the testing data path test_data

+3. In the terminal run python3 main.py --model CNN --param param\cnn_params.json --train train_data --test test_data

+4. Adjust the parameters in [cnn_params](https://github.com/jensen-lawrence/Phys490-Project/blob/main/param/cnn_params.json) to your liking as well as the results path and verbosity in the terminal.

 ### [BayseianCNN](https://github.com/jensen-lawrence/Phys490-Project/tree/main/bnn_files) ###

 To use our Bayesian CNN tool foloow these steps:

-1. Follow the steps to generate data above and save the generated data.
+1. Follow the steps to generate data above and save the training and testing generated data.

 2. Obtain the path of the generated data.
-For example purposes we will call this data_path
+For example purposes we will call the training data path train_data and the testing data path test_data

-3. In the terminal run python3 imp_bnn.py --param param\bnn_params.json --data data_path.
+3. In the terminal run python3 main.py --model BNN --param param\bnn_params.json --train train_data --test test_data

-4. Adjust the parameters in [bnn_params](https://github.com/jensen-lawrence/Phys490-Project/blob/main/param/bnn_params.json) to your liking.
+4. Adjust the parameters in [bnn_params](https://github.com/jensen-lawrence/Phys490-Project/blob/main/param/bnn_params.json) to your liking as well as the results path and verbosity in the terminal.

 ## Resources / Credits ##